raghavkh27/Dice-Game-JavaScript/README.md

 # Dice-Game-JavaScript
-This games is made using vanilla JavaScript, HTML and CSS!
+This game is made using vanilla JavaScript, HTML and CSS!